richie0866/Rostruct/docs/getting-started/publishing-your-project.md

 A fast, but hefty way to use Rostruct in your **deploy script** is to load Rostruct internally.
 Thus, your code will not use an HTTP request to load Rostruct, nor will it load it from a file; you include Rostruct's complete source inside of your script.

-To add Rostruct's source to your deploy script, you first download the `Rostruct.lua` asset from the latest release of Rostruct from the [Github Releases page](https://github.com/richie0866/Rostruct/releases/latest).
+To add Rostruct's source to your deploy script, you first download the `Rostruct.lua` asset from the latest release of Rostruct from the [GitHub Releases page](https://github.com/richie0866/Rostruct/releases/latest).

 The file will end with `#!lua return TS.initialize("init")`.
 This line of code essentially loads Rostruct as a module and returns it when being called with `#!lua loadstring()` or `#!lua loadfile()`.